Trad0r/The-Gaydar/README.md

-A little coded shitpost I made while bored in class to make fun of my friends.
+A little coded thingy I made while bored in class to make fun of my friends.
 And now you can too!

 With the GAYDAR, bullying has become way easier.